gaia-platform/GaiaPlatform/dev_tools/sdk/README.md

 The presigned URL is: https://gaia-sdk.s3.us-west-2.amazonaws.com/private-releases/0.1.0/customer1/gaia-0.1.0_amd64-20210108082053.deb?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=XXXXX%XXXX%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20210108T162330Z&X-Amz-Expires=432000&X-Amz-SignedHeaders=host&X-Amz-Signature=YYYY
 ```

 Alternatively you can create an URL for the latest uploaded SDK.
-Note S3 list command sort the output by alphabetically
+Note that the S3 list command sort the output
-not by date.
-Our naming pattern should ensure that the last file in alphabetical order should also be the last file
+alphabetically not by date.
+Our naming pattern should ensure that the last file in alphabetical order is also the last
-in chronological order.
+file in chronological order.

 ```
 $ get-sdk-url.sh -v 0.1.0 -c customer1